 Estate plan requirements by state

-A complete estate plan has four documents: a will, a living trust, a power of attorney, and a healthcare directive.
+A complete estate plan has a will, a living trust, a power of attorney, and a healthcare directive.
 Each state has different rules for executing them.
-Here’s what your state requires.
+Here’s what your state requires, plus the documents we generate, statutory citations, and exact wording.
+Pick your state below.

 What every state requires

 - •Will: written, signed, and witnessed: every state requires a written will signed by the person making it.
-All states except Pennsylvania require at least 2 witnesses.
+All states except Pennsylvania require 2 witnesses.

 - •Living trust: written and signed: a trust must be in writing and signed by the settlor.
 Most states do not require witnesses or notarization for the trust document itself, though notarization is needed to transfer real property.